somanshu25/Parallel-Point-Cloud-Registration/README.md

 <p align="center"><img src="https://github.com/somanshu25/Parallel-Point-Cloud-Registration/blob/master/img/graph_cpu_gpu.png" width="700"/></p>

 We can see from the above graph that GPU performs way way better than the CPU implementation which was as expected.

-The grpah below shows the plot for timing of
+The graph below shows the plot for timing of GPU Naive vs GPU k-de tree.
 <p align="center"><img src="https://github.com/somanshu25/Parallel-Point-Cloud-Registration/blob/master/img/graph_gpu_kdtree.png" width="700"/></p>

-We can observe that the k-d tree gives good improvement over the rest of two implementations.
+We can observe that the k-d tree gives good improvement over the rest of two implementations after some initial iterations.
+The reasons for poor initial performance of k-d tree could be linked to more global memory reads and the stack implementation of the k-d tree in GPU in place of normal recursion based approach.
+In GPU, the recusrsion is not supported and the initial overhead of global memory reads could be impacting the timing.
+This could be improved by using shared memory which could be taken later on for improving the project.